AaltoSciComp/scicomp-docs/triton/apps/matlab.rst

 once the function ``serial_Matlab`` has finished.
 Using a try-catch-statement will allow your job to finish in case of any error within the program.
-If you don't do this, Matlab will drop into interactive mode and do nothing while your cluster time wastes.
+If you don't do this, Matlab will drop into interactive mode and do nothing while your job wastes time.

 NOTE: Starting from version r2019a the launch options  ``-r ...; exit(0)`` can be easily replaced with the ``-batch`` option which automatically exits matlab at the end of the command that is passed